pyrddlgym-project/pyRDDLGym/docs/jax.rst

 	from pyRDDLGym.Core.Jax.JaxRDDLSimulator import JaxRDDLSimulator
 	env = RDDLEnv.build(info, instance, backend=JaxRDDLSimulator)

-which is designed to be interchangeable with the default backend.
+This is designed to be interchangeable with the default backend.

 .. note::
    All RDDL syntax (both new and old) is supported in the RDDL-to-JAX compiler.